New Brighton, Eastern Cape: Geography

 New Brighton forms part of the greater township of Ibhayi.
 It is surrounded by the township of KwaZakhele in the north, Algoa Park, and Cradock Place in the east, Young Park in the south-east, Sidwell in the south and the industrial area of Deal Party in the west.

 It is located along the R75 (Uitenhage Road) to Uitenhage and North End and north of the N2 off-ramp.
 The N2 links to Humansdorp, George and Cape Town in the west and Makhanda, East London and Durban in the east.

 Commerce and industry

 The Struandale industrial area is a popular industrial node in Nelson Mandela Bay located west of New Brighton and is often considered part of New Brighton.

-Notable companies in Struandale include Distell Distribution, DSV Pharmacare, BASF, MW Wheels, Eveready but most importantly the Isuzu automotive manufacturing plant and Ford engine manufacturing plant.
+Notable companies in Struandale include Distell Distribution, DSV Pharmacare, BASF, MW Wheels, Eveready, and most importantly the Isuzu automotive manufacturing plant and Ford engine manufacturing plant.

-Continental Tyre and PPC Cement have their manufacturing plants in New Brighton.
+Continental Tyres and PPC Cement have their manufacturing plants in New Brighton.